Haven-Rau/Pokemon_Catching_Adventure/README.md

 ### Type Scanner:

-The type scanner shows the trainer the type of the Pokemon they have encountered.
-It's gatekept until the electric stabalizer is obtain.
+The type scanner shows the trainer the type of the Pokémon they have encountered.
+It's gatekept until the electric stabilizer is obtain.

 ```Python
 print("\nWould you like to throw a Pokéball?")